rpy2/rpy2/doc/source/porting-to-rpy2.rst

 Faithful example
 ^^^^^^^^^^^^^^^^

-In years, Tim Church's *Old faithful* example has reached an iconic status for :mod:`rpy` users.
-We use it as a Rosetta stone and provide its translation into :mod:`rpy2.robjects`.
+In years, Tim Church's *Old faithful* example seems to have reached an almost iconic status for many :mod:`rpy` users.
+That example is the obvious text for a Rosetta stone and we provide its translation into :mod:`rpy2.robjects` for rpy2-2.1.0.
+This example is based on John A. Schroeder's translation for rpy2-2.0.8 (that is also working with the 2.1, but cannot use new features for obvious compatibility reasons).

 Setting up: